tallowen/tallowen.github.com/blog/_posts/2012-04-26-Code-Quality-and-Why-You-Care.markdown

 ![latte][3]

-Sometimes these principles can be taken to far in code reviews.
+Sometimes these principles can be taken too far in code reviews.
 Fixing Bad variable names or missing apostrophes could be an example.
 I think a good barometer in these situations is to weigh the hassle of fixing something minor vs. the pain it will cause in the future if left in.
 Having things be non-standard or non-strait forward causes others non-zero hassle in the future, but this might not outweigh the hassle of makeing a fix in the short term.

 [1]: https://github.com/Kronuz/SublimeLinter